 One of the ways SCJ provides a bridge into the religious world for essentially secular people is through our continuing exploration of the triangle Religion-Art-Politics.
 All of the teachers in the School are artists, and bring their artistic talents into the classroom.
 We try to bring to life the line from the Psalms: “Singers and dancers, all my fountains spring from you.”
 The arts have the capacity to open up both kids and adults who are skeptical of religion and God.
 Political engagement and discussion, in the tradition of the prophets of Israel, is also central to pulling in those who might distrust religion, and to give contemporary meaning to the ancient traditions.
 It is in the places where these three forces overlap – religion, art and politics – that we can most easily identify and connect with our spirituality.

 Craig Taubman, Pico Union Project, Los Angeles, CA

-We take to heart Rabbi Hillel’s question “if not now, when?”
-We recognize that time is our greatest investment and love our most valuable asset.
-We have much work to be done and are committed to our vision and mission to love our neighbors as we wish to be loved.Is this page useful and interesting?
+Time is our greatest investment and love, our most valuable asset.
+There is much work to be done and we are determined to do our part to repair our broken world by first loving our neighbors.
+Rabbi Hillel was spot on- if not now, when?Is this page useful and interesting?
 Please consider sharing it with your social networks!